-32 This screening threshold distance was developed based on stationary source noise attenuation equations (Caltrans, 2013) and the combined noise level generated by pile driving for a given project (assuming impact pile driver and a crane) at 50 feet.
-Using the attenuation equations, the maximum noise level of 101 A-weighted decibels (dBA) would diminish to below 65 dBA, Leq at 2,000 feet which, hence, is used as the geographic scope.
+&lt;sup>32 This screening threshold distance was developed based on stationary source noise attenuation equations (Caltrans, 2013) and the combined noise level generated by pile driving for a given project (assuming impact pile driver and a crane) at 50 feet.
+Using the attenuation equations, the maximum noise level of construction with implementation of City's Standard Conditions of Approval for construction noise and vibration.

+A-weighted decibels (dBA) would diminish to below 65 dBA, Leq at 2,000 feet which, hence, is used as the geographic scope.

-33 The earliest phases of a construction project, which may involve demolition, excavation, pile driving, and foundation work are generally associated with the highest noise levels.
+&lt;sup>33 The earliest phases of a construction project, which may involve demolition, excavation, pile driving, and foundation work are generally associated with the highest noise levels.
 Later phases occurring once the building skin is in place are generally not a source of noise complaints.